 Mourning Cloak's brush-like forelegs are held tight to the thorax.

 Family Nymphalidae - Brushfoots or brush-footed butterflies encompass approximately 3,000 species worldwide, of which 160 or so live in or visit North America.
 This is a very diverse family of butterflies, and they occur everywhere except the polar ice caps.
 Their unifying characteristic is the reduced forelegs of both males and females.
-The habit of holding the forelegs close to the body is shared with many other insects, including some bumblebees, flies, bugs and beetles.
+The habit of holding the forelegs close to the body is shared with many other insects, including bumblebees, flies, bugs and beetles.